Frequent questions about ProjectSheet

 Yes, the timescale of the Gantt chart is independent of the project duration: the tasks table contains the start and end dates per task and the Gantt chart shows the tasks within the timescale as a bar.
 The project planning can therefore fall outside the Gantt chart.
 When planning the project, seeing all phases of the project in the Gantt chart is important.
-While tracking the project during execution, seeing each phase in detail is more usefull.
+While tracking the project during execution, seeing each phase in detail is more useful.
 Both is possible with ProjectSheet.

 Do not change the Gantt chart itself.
 In the Sidebar Settings under Gantt chart timescale you can set its Start date and scale factor.
 The scale factor, expressed in time per period, determines the total time of the timescale.
 By setting these two, you can see the schedule piecewise or completely.
 At the top of the scale factor list is the 'Autofit' function to get the entire project in the Gantt chart.

 ❯How can I show the sidebar again after I closed it?

 You can re-open the sidebar by going to menu Add-ons > ProjectSheet > Open sidebar.

 ❯How can I use a template to repeatedly start a new schedule?